DLee1993/FEM-Notifications-page/README.md

-# Frontend Mentor - Results summary component solution
+# Frontend Mentor - Notifications page component

-This is my solution to the -- challenge on [Frontend Mentor](https://www.frontendmentor.io/challenges/rest-countries-api-with-color-theme-switcher-5cacc469fec04111f7b848ca).
+This is my solution to the -- challenge on [Frontend Mentor](https://www.frontendmentor.io/challenges/notifications-page-DqK5QAmKbC).

 ## Table of contents